Driver license requirement for taxpayers

 We will use the driver license and non-driver ID information as veriﬁcation to protect you from fraud and identity theft.

-If you do not have your information at the time of filing, you may check the Did not provide ID box on the extension.
+If you do not have your information when you file your extension, you may check the Did not provide ID box.
 However, when you subsequently e-ﬁle your return, you must include your driver license or non-driver ID information.

 New York States requires you to provide this information for you and your spouse (if applicable).